-In order to achieve a supply of flexible and inclusive housing in the Borough that caters for life-long occupancy, all new residential development, including affordable housing, will be expected to comply with the Lifetime Homes Standard.
-The private sector development industry will be encouraged to implement the concept of lifetime homes within their development schemes prior to its mandatory introduction in 2013.
+In order to achieve a supply of flexible and inclusive housing in the Borough that caters for life-long occupancy, all new affordable housing for rent will be expected to comply with the Lifetime Homes Standard.
+The private sector development industry will be encouraged to implement the concept of lifetime homes within their development schemes.

 Land identified which could contribute towards housing provision indicates that around 3,000 dwellings could be accommodated within the Borough boundary.
 However, evidence in the Strategic Housing Market Assessment (SHMA) indicates that this will not meet the Borough's housing needs up to 2030.
-It has therefore been necessary to collaborate with Bromsgrove District Council to identify land in Bromsgrove District, in the vicinity of Redditch, which is capable of accommodating Redditch's land supply shortfall.
+It has therefore been necessary to collaborate with Bromsgrove District Council and Stratford-on-Avon District Council to identify land in these Districts, in the vicinity of Redditch, which is capable of accommodating Redditch's land supply shortfall.

-It is important that everyone's housing needs are met and there is an adequate mix of dwellings across all types and tenures.
+It is important that the housing needs of Redditch's growing population are met and there is an adequate mix of dwellings across all types and tenures.
 The Borough's housing needs will be regularly monitored and reassessed through updates of the SHMA.
 Furthermore, the Worcestershire Extra Care Housing Strategy offers guidance on the housing needs of the aging population.
 Due regard should be paid to the most up to date version of these Assessments to properly determine the appropriate housing needs for Redditch at any time.
 'Lifetime Homes' is an initiative to encourage a more thoughtful approach to house building which incorporates technologies and good design principles to allow for the flexible use of our living spaces over our lifetime.
-It is acknowledged that the requirement for lifetime homes is not expected in advance of 2013.
-However, paragraph 20 of 'Lifetime Homes: Lifetime Neighbourhoods' states that voluntary take-up of the concept by the building industry would be encouraged and supported.
+The Borough Council would like to ensure that its additional supply of affordable housing for rent reflects this initiative.
+Furthermore, paragraph 20 of 'Lifetime Homes: Lifetime Neighbourhoods' states that voluntary take-up of the concept by the building industry would be encouraged and supported.